Nitsana Darshan-Leitner: Career

 In the 1990s, Darshan-Leitner helped litigate a case on behalf of victims of the Achille Lauro hijacking of 1985.
 During work on this case, she appeared before the Israeli Supreme Court in an attempt to prevent one of the hijackers, Muhammed Abbas, from being allowed to travel to Israel.

-In 2003, Darshan-Leitner founded Shurat HaDin – Israel Law Center in Tel Aviv.
+In 2003, Darshan-Leitner founded Shurat HaDin in Tel Aviv.
 Shurat HaDin is an Israeli-based civil rights center which focuses on bringing lawsuits and legal actions on behalf of the victims of terrorism.
 She has said she was influenced by the activities of the Southern Poverty Law Center which had bankrupted several branches of the KKK and other neo-Nazi groups through civil litigation.
 In founding Shurat HaDin, she noted her goal was to "go after terrorists in the same way that they (the SPLC) were going after racists".

-According to a 2007 US embassy cable released by WikiLeaks, Darshan-Leitner explained to a US embassy official that Shurat HaDin received evidence from and had taken direction "on which cases to pursue" from Mossad, Israel's national intelligence agency.
+According to a 2007 leaked US embassy cable, Darshan-Leitner explained to a US embassy official that Shurat HaDin received evidence from and acted on information from Mossad, Israel's national intelligence agency.

 In 2012, Nitsana Darshan-Leitner, Director of Shurat HaDin, received the Moskowitz Prize for Zionism for fighting Israel's war on terror in courtrooms.